 After earning her undergraduate degree, Anderson completed her M.B.A from Adelphi in just one year.
 From there she landed a project coordinator position within the information technology group at MTV.
 When MTV started a project management office, with a group focusing specifically on MTV.com, she jumped at the opportunity.
 Following MTV, she joined Atlantic Records, which had a small digital department at the time.
 When she started in 2008, there were just 6 people.
-By the time she left, she had grown the department to three times the size of that.
+By the time she left, the department had grown to three times the size of that.

 In 2012, she was recruited to Universal Music Group (UMG) to create digital experiences for all of Universal Music’s East Coast label groups.
 She oversees a roster of 200 artists.